Strictly speaking, Noel was my half-brother — my father's son, but not my mother's.

 In 2005 Robert and Janet separated.
 They divorced in 2007.
 Robert moved to Swindon,

 Peter Derbyshire lived in the Freshbrook district of Swindon, not far from Noel and Dorothy, until 2004, when he sold his Swindon house and bought a property in Turkey.
 Peter then divided his time between Swindon and Turkey.
-His wife is Angie, and they have daughters Jenna and Kelly.
+He married Angie, and they have daughters Jenna and Kelly.
 Kelly was married in September 2010; she gave birth to a son in early May, 2012 — my (gulp!) great-great-nephew.
+Peter and Angie had by that time separated.
+By 2016 Peter was living in the north of England.